airr-community/common-repo-wg/recommendations.md

 Links should be maintained to the raw data in the SRA and to the processed data and annotations in a compliant AIRR data repository.

-**Recommendation 14: AIRR sequencing studies should be registered in ImmPort.**
+**Recommendation 14: AIRR sequencing studies that fall within the scope of ImmPort should be registered there.**
 Links should be maintained to the raw data in the SRA and the processed data and annotations in a compliant AIRR data repository.
 Links within ImmPort should also be maintained to other data types generated within the same study.